Indian Techie Srinivas Kuchibhotla's Killer Sentenced To Life By US Court

+- The incident happened at a bar in the city of Olathe, Kansas

+- The attack led to serious concerns among Indian families in the US

 "Get out of my country!"
 Adam W Purinton had shouted before firing shots at Srinivas Kuchibhotla and his friend who were at a bar in the city of Olathe.
-Mr Kuchibhotla died, while his friend Alok Madasani was injured.
-Another man, Ian Grillot, who tried to intervene was also injured.
+Mr Kuchibhotla died after he was taken to a hospital, while his friend Alok Madasani was injured.
+Another man, Ian Grillot, who tried to intervene was also shot.

 The attack, which happened just over a month after President Donald Trump's inauguration, led to serious concerns among Indian families in the US and brought the spotlight on hate crimes targeting Indians.

-President Trump was also criticised for not speaking against the incident, however, he raised the issue later in an address to the Congress.
-In January, Mr Kuchibhotla's wife also invited to the Trump's first State of the Union address.
+President Trump was also criticised for not speaking against the incident.
+However, he raised the issue later in an address to the Congress.
+In January, Mr Kuchibhotla's wife Sunayana Dumala was invited to Donald Trump's first State of the Union address.

 He is also facing federal hate crime and firearms charges, which could result in the death penalty.
 Purinton has pleaded not guilty in the federal case.